Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.12 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.12 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to surrender 202 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to give up 202 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.